-Senmai Zuke: Sliced Pickled Turnip from Daito in Kyoto
+Senmai Zuke: Pickled Turnip Slices from Daito in Kyoto

 Senmai Zuke (千枚漬け)

-The turnip is thinly sliced, placed in a wooden barrel, and then pickled in a vinegar seasoning sweetened with sugar, together with kombu (seaweed kelp) and red chili pepper.
+In the making of Senmai Zuke, the turnip Shogoin Kabu is first thinly sliced, and then placed in a wooden barrel and pickled in a sweet vinegar sauce, together with kombu (seaweed kelp) and red chili pepper.

-The turnip, Shogoin Kabu is annually produced from November till around March, so Senmai Zuke is available only during the winter months.
+Since the turnip, Shogoin Kabu is annually produced only during the period from November to around March, Senmai Zuke is also only available during the cold winter months.

 Daito (大藤) in Kyoto

-It is said that Senmai Zuke was first created by a Japanese cook who worked at Kyoto Imperial Palace, “Daikokuya Fujisaburo (大黒屋藤三郎)” in 1865.
+It is said that Senmai Zuke was first created in 1865 by a Japanese chef who worked at Kyoto Imperial Palace, named “Daikokuya Fujisaburo (大黒屋藤三郎)”.

-Even now, his pickles shop “Daito (大藤)” (Google Map) continues to operate in Kyoto and is renowned as the originator of Senmai Zuke.
+Even now, his pickles shop “Daito (大藤)” (Google Map) has continued to operate in Kyoto and is renowned as the originator of Senmai Zuke.

-Today, their sliced pickled turnip can be bought on their online shop, and as shown above this time I actually purchased it.
+Nowadays, their pickled turnip slices can be bought also online, and as shown in the photo above this time I actually purchased it.

-In the container, there were numerous slices of pickled turnip accompanied with a piece of kombu and a species of potherb mustard called “Mibuna (壬生菜)”.
+When I removed the outer green paper packaging, a round wooden container appeared, in which quite a lot of slices of pickled turnip were filled, accompanied with a thin sheet of kombu and strips of potherb mustard called “Mibuna (壬生菜)”.

 The sliced pickled turnip from Daito, the original Senmai Zuke was not that vinegary but sweetish and packed with umami from kombu.
 Also, the pickle had a pleasant crunchy bite, so I couldn’t get enough of it.